makinacorpus/filechunk-bundle/README.md

        ])
 ```

-# Known issues

-*   on validating the form, if validation goes wrong, the file is not kept
-    when displaying the form with errors;

-*   form errors are not shown, god knows why.

 # Important notes

 *   if you provide default values via the form data, and remove it via the UI